 If you have viewed a property and paid a holding deposit but are yet to sign a tenancy agreement, you can still change your mind about renting the property, however, you may be at risk of losing the deposit regardless of whether the property is re-let.
 It is advisable to check any paperwork you have and speak to the landlord/agent to see what the position is.

+As of the 1st May 2026, Landlords are required to provide you with some form of written terms and conditions, or a tenancy agreement.
+They are also required by law to provide you with a tenant information sheet.
 The decision to sign a tenancy agreement depends entirely on your circumstances.
 As the document is legally binding, the Advice Centre would recommend you think very carefully before signing it.
-It would be advisable to discuss with the landlord/letting agents the terms of the contract.
-We would advise discussing potential break clauses that may allow you to change your contract start date and also the possibly or being able to cancel should you not be able to move in.
-However, these are not something you can demand and are entirely at the landlords/letting agents’ discretion.
+It would be advisable to discuss the terms of the contract with the landlord/agency before signing if there is anything you are unsure about.
+You can suggest amendments and changes, but these are not something you can demand and they are entirely at the landlord/letting agent’s discretion.

 The Advice Centre is available to check any tenancy agreements before you sign them, should you have any concerns.